 • Two elective courses from two separate academic fields from the approved list of courses provided by the minor coordinator

-• One integrating exercise, usually an academic internship related to media and communication (RHET 395), an independent study with a Writing program faculty member (RHET 399), a writing-related teaching assistantship (RHET 466), or a 300 level course (either a RHET or another 300-level course) approved by the director of the minor.
+• One integrating exercise, usually an academic internship related to media and communication (RHET 395), an independent study with a writing program faculty member (RHET 399), a writing-related teaching assistantship (RHET 466), or a 300 level course (either a RHET or another 300-level course) approved by the minor coordinator.